ellexus/mistral_plugins/output/mistral_influxdb/readme.rst

   will use port 8086.

 -s, --https
-  The protocol to be used when accessing the database.
-If not specified the plugin will use "http".
+  Use HTTPS protocol instead of HTTP when accessing the database.

 -u, --username
   The username to be used when accessing the database.